JGarnica22/PSlab/Single_cell_RNAseq_10x/Multi-modal/10X_multi_VDJ_RNA_ADT.md

 In addition to CSV columns described above, `cellranger aggr` accepts optional columns that may contain additional meta-data (e.g., vaccination status).
 These custom library annotations do not affect the analysis pipeline but can be visualized downstream in the Loupe V(D)J Browser.

 `cellranger aggr` will auto-detect the presence of various libraries based on the structure and contents of the per sample outs folders.
-Apart from the change in the input CSV column (sample_outs instead of molecule_h5), the sections on aggregating outputs from cellranger count (depth normalization, batch correction etc.) applies here as well.
+Apart from the change in the input CSV column (sample_outs instead of molecule_h5), the sections on aggregating outputs from cellranger count (depth normalization, batch correction, etc.) applies here as well.

 Here is an example of a config file:
 ````